How to choose and wear a legend: the souvenir jacket or sukajan

 For Gauthier Borsarello Showroom and Style Director for Holiday Boileau , who was kind enough to answer my questions, the truth is quite different:

-One way or another, the souvenir jacket was born.
+Somehow, the souvenir jacket was born.

-satin tailor jacket toyo blue pink yellow green embroidery
+satin tailor toyo jacket blue pink yellow green embroidery

 Gauthier Borsarello :